 Welcome to the Department of Computer Science at the University of Arizona!

 Are you planning a visit to the University of Arizona?
-Whether a prospective high school student or transfer student, we invite you to the Department of Computer Science for an opportunity to meet with an academic advisor, tour the Computer Science facility with a student ambassador, and attend a Computer Science introductory level course.
+Whether a prospective high school student or transfer student, we invite you to the Department of Computer Science for an opportunity to meet with an academic advisor, tour the Computer Science facility, and possibly attend a Computer Science introductory level course.
 Our goal is to give you greater insight to life in Tucson while studying Computer Science at the University of Arizona.

 Visits during the Fall 2019 semester will run from September 3-October 18 with limited availability in November & December.
 Click to Register for a visit this Fall.
 Please schedule your visit at least a week in advance.
 View below for details regarding your visit.

 |Morning Visit||Monday-Friday||Between the hours of 9:30am & 11:30am|